Trinket snake: Habitat

-A terrestrial snake, C. helena lives in termite mounds, but also prefers low heights, old trees, wood piles, around old houses, dense vegetation, etc.
+The preferred natural habitat of C. helena is forest, at altitudes from sea level to 2,500 m, but it also found around houses.

 Diet

-The trinket snake feeds on rodents, other small mammals, and lizards.
+The trinket snake preys upon rodents (mice, rats, squirrels), small snakes, geckos, and frogs.

 Behaviour

+C. helena is both diurnal and nocturnal.

-Diurnal and highly active, C. helena is noted for its temper and will strike repeatedly if molested.
+It is noted for its temper and will strike repeatedly if molested.
 The males of this species are generally more aggressive than the females.
 Its bites are often very damaging due to its inward pointing teeth.

+Reproduction

+C. helena is oviparous.
+Eggs are laid throughout the year, and clutch size is 6–12 elongated eggs.